Changeling Playable Race Guide for DnD 5e

 To really make the most of a Changeling’s shapeshifting, you’ll want a class with a high charisma and probably also a strong dexterity score too.
 You can get the most out of your skill proficiencies too with traits like expertise that both a rogue and bard have access too.

-I’d recommend the following classes as good fits for a Changeling:
+I’d recommend the following classes as great fits for a Changeling:

 Bards and rogues are the absolute standouts here with bards edging it for the best Changeling class.
 Although rogues don’t necessarily need charisma to be effective, it’s often useful for a deceptive approach to your subterfuge.
 Add to this the bard and rogue’s superior skill capabilities and you have the ideal Changeling.

-Paladins make the list as a charisma-based martial so can easily buff up their deception.
+Paladins make the list as a charisma-based martial so can easily buff up their face skills.
 Sorcerers and Warlocks are in a similar boat with their high charisma but lack the skill utility of rogues and bards.

 A subclass you could consider is a trickery domain cleric who benefit a lot from a Changeling’s abilities in their deceptive tactics.

 I’d also recommend considering a rogue mastermind here too.
 While they are one of the weaker rogue subclasses generally, their ability to perfectly mimic the speech of another complements a Changeling’s ability to perfectly mimic appearance.
-Disguise kit proficiency is also handy here.
+Disguise kit proficiency is also handy for this kind of thing too.

 Worst classes for changelings